![]() |

 References:

-1 Raymond Brown, The Gospel According to John XIII-XXI: A New Translation with Introduction and Commentary, The Anchor Bible (Garden City, New York: Doubleday & Company, Inc., 1978): vol. 2, 558.
+1 Raymond Brown, The Gospel According to John XIII-XXI: A New Translation with Introduction and Commentary, The Anchor Bible (Garden City, New York: Doubleday & Company, Inc., 1978): vol. 2, 558.2 Anne C. McGuire, Holy Week and the Paschal Mystery, Pastoral Focus, Liturgical Ministry Summer (2004): 124.

 3 Ibid., 123